 John Wesley and "Heart Religion"

 One of John Wesley’s greatest contributions to the Christian faith was his recovery of "heart religion."
 For centuries before, Roman Catholic tradition had emphasized doing various things as a way to earn favor with God.
-"Official" doctrine in the Catholic church did not teach that doing good "works" brought salvation.
+Official doctrine in the Catholic church did not teach that doing good "works" brought salvation, an accusation leveled by some Protestant Reformers.
 Yet, many people in the church saw it that way.
 For them Christianity became little more than a series of ritual acts to be performed.
 In the Church of England, Wesley’s own mother church, religion had become a matter of culture and national identity.
 There was little commitment to Christ, at least not in any way that openly impacted how people lived their lives.
 In the 1700s England was in social turmoil, on the brink of collapsing into the kind of bloody anarchy that would sweep France in a few years.
 Yet Christianity and the church seemed irrelevant in the lives of most Britons.

 Protestant churches had rejected "salvation by works" nearly two centuries before John Wesley.
 That was a major factor in the Protestant Reformation.
 Yet, as often happens, the reaction went to the opposite extreme.
 The tendency of some Protestants was to emphasize correct belief and correct doctrine as the standard of righteousness.
 (Not long after the beginning of the Reformation, a war erupted in Geneva, Switzerland, between followers of John Calvin and the Anabaptists over the correct interpretation of Christian baptism.)
 The focus seemed to be more on getting people to believe the right thing rather than to call them to discipleship in Christ.